5 Important & Famous Ghats In Varanasi That You Should Not Miss!

 How to Reach?

-The ghats of Varanasi are interconnected with each other.
+The Ganga ghats in Varanasi are interconnected with each other.
 To begin your trails for the ghats you can have share tuk-tuks to Godowlia.
 The easy availability of tuk-tuks is cheap to travel.
 No vehicles are allowed beyond a certain point at Godowlia.

 I started wandering around the ghats from Dashwamedh Ghat with a large crowd puller.
 The succession of shops along the streets has touts trying to drag you to their shop.
 It is believed that if you take a dip in Kashi’s Ganges with a patient prayer, it can purify the tainted soul.
 The vibrancy of Varanasi with the hymn of pilgrimage and aroma of delicacies makes every visitor a devotee.